Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: First definitions and main result

-\begin{rem} We believe that the uniqueness of the maximal stream or the uniqueness of the minimal cutset in the continuous setting may happen or not depending on the domain $\O$, the sets $\Gamma^i, i=1,2$ and the function $\nu$ (thus on the law of the capacities $\Lambda$), however we do not handle this question here. \end{rem} During the proof of Theorem \ref{thmpcpal}, we prove the key inequalities to obtain the following lemma: \begin{lem} We suppose that the hypotheses $(\bf H 1)$ and $(\bf H2)$ are fulfilled, and we consider the continuous variational problems $\Sigma^a$ and $\Sigma^b$ associated to the function $\nu : \SS^{d-1} \rightarrow \RR^+$.
-For every admissible continuous stream $\v \sigma$, for every admissible set $F$, we have
+\begin{rem} We believe that the uniqueness of the maximal stream or the uniqueness of the minimal cutset in the continuous setting may happen, or not, depending on the domain $\O$, the sets $\Gamma^i, i=1,2$ and the function $\nu$ (thus on the law of the capacities $\Lambda$); however we do not handle this question here. \end{rem} During the proof of Theorem \ref{thmpcpal}, we prove the key inequalities to obtain the following lemma: \begin{lem} We suppose that hypotheses \ref{hypo1} and \ref{hypo2} are fulfilled, and we consider the continuous variational problems $\Sigma^a$ and $\Sigma^b$ associated to the function $\nu\dvtx \SS^{d-1} \rightarrow \RR ^+$.
+For every admissible continuous stream $\vec\sigma$, for every admissible set $F$, we have

 \end{lem} The proof of Theorems \ref{thmpcpal} and \ref{thmpcpal2} relies on a compactness argument.
-Combining this argument, Theorem \ref{thmpcpal}, Theorem \ref{thmpcpal2} and Corollary \ref{lemineg}, we obtain the two following theorems: \begin{thm}[Max-flow min-cut theorem] We suppose that the hypotheses $(\bf H 1)$ and $(\bf H2)$ are fulfilled, and we consider the continuous variational problems $\Sigma^a$ and $\Sigma^b$ associated to the function $\nu : \SS^{d-1} \rightarrow \RR^+$.
-Then there exists at least an admissible continuous stream $\v \sigma $ such that $\phi_{\O}^b = \flo (\v \sigma)$, there exists at least an admissible set $F$ such that $\phi_{\O}^a = \capa (F)$, and we have the following max-flow min-cut theorem:
+Combining this argument, Theorems \ref{thmpcpal}, \ref{thmpcpal2} and Corollary \ref{lemineg}, we obtain the two following theorems: \begin{thmm}[(Max-flow min-cut theorem)] We suppose that the hypotheses~\ref{hypo1} and \ref{hypo2} are fulfilled, and we consider the continuous variational problems $\Sigma ^a$ and $\Sigma^b$ associated to the function $\nu\dvtx \SS^{d-1} \rightarrow\RR^+$.
+Then there exists at least an admissible continuous stream $\vec\sigma$ such that $\phi_{\O}^b = \operatorname {flow}^{\mathrm{cont}}(\vec\sigma )$, there exists at least an admissible set $F$ such that $\phi_{\O}^a = \capa (F)$, and we have the following max-flow min-cut theorem: